 A percentage that never before in the bike race had to be overcome.
 Circus or sport, ask experts themselves.
-“If people want to see, then we must understand that we are always a little artist,” concludes Robert Gesink of Rabobank Cycling Team.
+“If people want to see a show, then we must understand that we are always also artists,” concludes Robert Gesink of Rabobank Cycling Team.

-Rabobank chooses 39×32 gear ratio for Bauke Mollema for the first time in the history of the team, though he decides to move it to change to a 28.
-The same opposition that it has Gesink lie.
-“From this acceleration is known that the chain at extreme strength work well remains.
-Runs off your necklace, then you are really seen.”
+Rabobank chose a 39×32 gear ratio for Bauke Mollema for the first time in the history of the team, though he decides to change it to a 39×28.

-Even the most experienced sports director Adri van Houwelingen, has never experienced before.
-“But in the modern cycling I find this climb does belong.”
+Even the most experienced sports director Adri van Houwelingen has never experienced before.
+He said: “In modern cycling, I find this climb does belong.”